MrMallet/AnagramFinder/README.md

 ## Results
 My script runs very quickly, and certainly within the 30 seconds allowed in the Countdown letters game.
-Testing on 10000 calls without preprocessing takes 1.2 seconds
+Testing on 10000 calls with a little preprocessing takes 1.2 seconds